-- ▲ Keep emergency numbers in a handy place for easy reference. - ▲ Call the campus safety department for escort service if walking alone at night. - ▲ Stay alert and report any suspicious incidents to the campus security. - A Remember the location of emergency phones in academic buildings. - ▲ Learn the location of emergency exits in the building. - Always lock your bicycle with a sturdy lock. - ▲ If you are involved in an emergency situation (e.g. campus shooting), get away from the danger, find a location to hide and call the police, if possible.
+- Keep emergency numbers in a handy place for easy reference. - Call the campus safety office for escort service if walking alone at night. - Stay alert and report any suspicious incidents to the campus security. - Remember the location of emergency phones in academic buildings. - Learn the location of emergency exits in academic buildings. - Always lock your bicycle with a sturdy lock. - If you are involved in an emergency situation (e.g. campus shooting), leave the danger zone, find a safe place to hide and call the police, if possible.

-5. HOME SAFETY
+6 HOME SAFETY